hzFishy/UnrealNotes/content/Unreal Engine/Asset management/Asset Manager & Data Assets.md

-> [!Error]- Danger of `LoadSynchronous`
+> [!Error] Danger of `LoadSynchronous`
-> Example of why `LoadSynchronous` is very bad and shouldn't be used in shipped builds (Thanks to Northstar)
+> Example of why `LoadSynchronous` is very bad and shouldn't be used in shipped builds (Thanks to Northstar and Jambax)
 > > [!Quote] Northstar
 > >
 > > *"Let's say you're loading a map async.
 It's a big map and it's taking a while.
 Then you call LoadSynchronous on a DA or something.
 Map load gets cancelled, DA blocks game thread to load, Map starts loading all over again but blocking the game thread"*
 >
-> In other words: *"LoadSync halts all requests in the queue.
+> In other words: *"`LoadSynchronous` halts all requests in the queue.
 They can't resume async so SM handles this by sync loading them"*
+> So `LoadSynchronous` flushes the entire streaming queue.
+Which means that it will sync load anything that was running async, then it will load the object you requested.
+>
+> But `FStreamableManager::RequestSyncLoad` isn't exactly the same:
+> - if you call RequestSyncLoad and other async requests have higher priority, nothing is flushed*
+> - *StreamableManager also does other things like check if assets are already being load via another request etc, blocking on that request instead.
+So if you've already loaded something async as part of a batch, then want to load an item sync anyway - the entire batch will be "flushed" and waited on

 # Asset Manager
 *Thanks to Ramius*